2013–14 HC Slovan Bratislava season

-The 2013–14 HC Slovan Bratislava season was the 2nd season for Bratislava based club in Kontinental Hockey League.
+The 2013–14 HC Slovan Bratislava season was the second season for the club in the Kontinental Hockey League (KHL).

 Schedule and results

 Preseason and friendly games

 Pre-season took part in July, August and September with 3 friendly matches and participating European Trophy.
 The training session started on 11 July 2013.
 In addition, Slovan played two friendly games against Kometa Brno during the olympic break.